dvarkless/WPengine-cli/README.md

 ### Apply accent color of the wallpaper to your system
 You can see the effect of this feature in the lower left-hand corner of this gif:
 ![accent_color_preview](https://user-images.githubusercontent.com/78558029/186417741-19398c86-f184-400a-a862-3dcc3f79acba.gif)
-Before applying an accent color, I recomend you to define a default accent color, because many wallpapers on the steam workshop have a #000000 schemecolor, which is not in sync wallpapers and looks bad.
+Before applying an accent color, I recommend you to define a default accent color, because many wallpapers on the steam workshop have a #000000 schemecolor, which is not in sync wallpapers and looks bad.
   ```
     python wengine.py settings setup default_color "#213658"
   ```